richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 The transition will be a complex evolution from “static” built/urban environments to “dynamic” self-constructing, living, breathing, and even artificially intelligent (thinking) environments.[1-2]

+What our new computational media and new methods of construction allow is a fundamental bridge between design idea and physical reality.
+The connection of the virtual and physical model in space can now exist in direct mirror or alternate reality of each other, as opposed to the cumbersome two-dimensional abstraction of orthographic drawings and measured scales.[1-2]

 ## 参数化应用的主要方向